svgdotjs/svg.draw.js/README.md

 The following options can be used to modify the behavior of the addon:

-- `useRadius`: Only used for ellipse - Use the mouseposition to calculate the radius. <br>
-   If `false` the mouse position will be corner of the bounding-box of the ellipse (default)
 - `snapToGrid`: Specifies a grid to which a point is aligned (`default:1`)

 **Note** that you can specify the options only on the first call.
 When you want to change the options while drawing use `polygon.draw('params', key, value)` This is useful when you want to activate the grid-option when ctrl or soemthing is pressed.